ChaoLiou/Career/2. ltc-1412-1802/README.md

 ```
 ### crawling and scraping skills
 ### patent pdfs download system
-- it's a system for exist projects which need to add feature for downloading patent pdfs to implement so easily
+- it's a system to easily implement the patent pdfs downloading feature for existing projects
-- on the project side, just make user fill the form & click the download button to finish, and post to webapi with informations, then it's all done.
+- on the existing project side, just make user fill the form & click the download button to finish, and post to webapi with informations on server side, then it's all done.
 ```
                                                   check the task is finished & gather the progress info then return & generate the zip download link